Crymfox/phone-backup-powershell/README.md

 4. **Verify Backup:**
    Check the destination directory (e.g., `D:\BACKUP\TELEFON_DCIM_ALL`) to verify that the photos have been copied and organized by year and month.

+5. **Important Notes:**
+   - *MTP Loading:* The script attempts to optimize the loading of files from the phone over MTP.
+If your phone has a large number of files, it may take some time for all files to become accessible.
+   - *USB Mass Storage:* If available, consider switching to USB Mass Storage mode for faster access to files.

+## Troubleshooting

+- **Files Not Copying:** If the script doesn't copy all files, ensure that MTP has fully loaded the directory contents before running the script.
+Alternatively, open the folder in File Explorer to prompt MTP to load files faster.
+- **File Not Found Errors:** If specific files aren't found, it may be due to MTP not loading them in time.
+Ensure that your phone is fully connected and that all files are visible in File Explorer.

 ## License
    This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit) file for details.